marcinwiacek/requestor/readme.md

 what we can, but will have to pay bills and do some other things too)

 # Code is horrible, all should go to the trash, bla, bla, bla
 Yes.
+It's.
+Month ago it was worse, year ago worse than month ago and tomorrow will be / can be better.

+Do you feel better with these knowledge?

-Month ago it was worse, year ago worse than month ago.
-I strongly believe, that normally you start from something horrible / small, improve it & this is called progress (Android 1.0, Windows 1.0 or even iOS 1.0 were not excellent).
+I strongly believe, that normally you start from something horrible / small & improve it as long as required (Android 1.0, Windows 1.0 or even iOS 1.0 were not excellent, but without them we would not see current versions).
+During this process you get experience, users and maybe also time and sponsors.
+It accelerates things till we moment, when we see snowball effect.
 If you're not patient, write & propose something better or shut up and allow big boys to work.

 # I want this and this function
 Wait or see previous points.
 Theoretically, if we don't have technical limits in